NLNZDigitalPreservation/rosetta_sip_factory/Readme_mod.md

 ## Changes description:

-Changes applied to both rosetta_sip_factory and mets_dnx libraries
+The changes applied to both rosetta_sip_factory and mets_dnx libraries

 1. For **rosetta_sip_factory** (sip_builder.py) new parameter "exclude_file_char" was added to build_single_file_sip  and build_sip functions.